 As a result, in May of that same year, the health director recommended the government add kratom to Rhode Island’s Uniform Controlled Substances Act.
 This act was amended with kratom’s two main alkaloids on it, banning their use and commercialization.

-Suggested Reading: Is Kratom Addictive?
+Suggested Reading: Why Is Kratom So Controversial?

 Kratom is an excellent analgesic when used correctly.
 Red vein kratom is the most similar to opioids and stands out when it comes to killing pain.
 Don’t self-medicate; find out what’s causing the pain first.